 Fortunately enough, we live in a technology-dominated era that allows us to make better use of our time and take care of our environment a bit more.
-That being said, it’s difficult to understand why more people aren’t choosing to embrace the eco-friendly mentality and deciding to green up their way of living.
+That being said, it’s difficult to understand why more people aren’t choosing to embrace the eco-friendly, energy efficient mentality and deciding to green up their way of living.

 That being said, though, those who do will have a much easier time going green than ever before.
 The fact is that is all of us chose to implement a single green change, we – as a society – would be putting significantly less strain on the world.
 With that in mind, here are some easy ways you can start making your home more energy efficient today.

 Although almost all of the homes nowadays have a central heating system in place, many homeowners still choose to use space heaters as well.
 And while these nifty gadgets do tend to keep us nice and toasty during colder months, the fact is that they waste a lot of energy.
 Therefore, make sure you limited the use of space heaters as much as possible.
 Simply put, your indoor temperature should be pleasant, but you shouldn’t be aiming at achieving the indoor temperature that will allow you to sit in summer clothes during winter months.
 This behavior is simply too wasteful, so consider altering some of your habits if you want to embrace a greener mentality.

 Furthermore, you should inspect your home – doors, and windows particularly – and ensure that no air leaks are happening.
 If there are, make sure you seal them.
 Otherwise, all the conditioned indoor air will easily escape your home, making your HVAC system work almost non-stop.
 Not only is this bad for the environment, but it is also bad for your personal budget, as you’ll be spending way more money on utility bills than you otherwise would.